epomatti/azure-endpoint-security/README.md

 # Azure Endpoint Security

-Resources to Intune, Defender for Endpoint, and more.
+Sample resources for Intune, Defender for Endpoint, and more.

 Set the variables file: